 Dr. Cathy: Exercise is crucial.
 The more your dog moves, the more your dog’s brain is stimulated.
-Movement also helps reduce pain.
+Movement can also help reduce pain.
 Aging dogs are more likely to have arthritis, so if these dogs don’t move as much as they should, the pain will reduce brain function.
 Moving reduces pain and sends great signals to the brain for better overall function.

 Q11: What is the prognosis for dogs with cognitive dysfunction syndrome?

 Dr. Cathy: Sadly, cognitive dysfunction syndrome occurs in a dog’s golden years.
 Because they are the golden years, there is less time ahead than time behind.
 If a dog truly has cognitive dysfunction, things slowly decline.
 For dogs that have a reason for the mental decline, like a bladder infection, it is a reprieve.
-Geriatric dogs deserve great quality of life for as long as possible, so anything that helps the brain work better buys more time for your precious pet.
+Geriatric dogs deserve a great quality of life for as long as possible, so anything that helps the brain work better buys more time for your precious pet.

 Dr. Cathy: Just because your dog is getting old and may have mental decline does not mean you have to leave your dog alone.
 It means the more you interact with your pet, the more quality of life your dog has.
 The more you are involved in your aging dog’s life, the more he or she will feel your love, which results in giving both of you a quality relationship until the end.

 When your dog no longer wants to do his favorite things, it is time to consider how good his quality of life is.
-There are many health problems you can expect as your senior dog ages such as suffering from cognitive dysfunction syndrome, congestive heart failure or diabetes.
+There are many health problems you can expect as your senior dog ages such as suffering from cognitive dysfunction syndrome, congestive heart failure, or diabetes.
 As long as he or she is enjoying life and not suffering, it is easy to make the decision to keep enjoying life with your beloved pet.
-However, once the quality of life diminishes, you may have to face an end of life decision.
+However, once the quality of life diminishes, you may have to face an end-of-life decision.

 © 2014 Donna Cosmato